mheere/react-dropdown-advanced/README.md

     <DropDownMenu getItems={this.getDynamicItems} onClick={this.onClick} direction={DropDownDirection.DownRight} />
 </div>
 ```
 Bit more interesting.
 The code above **calls back for its items** when clicked.
-So items can be (re)configured before returning the array with items.
+So items can be (re)configured before returning the array with dropdown items.

 It also shows the use of right side images.
-These can have their own tooltip and on clicking the image the item gets triggered as if it were selected itself.
+These can have their own tooltip and on selection the item gets triggered as if it were selected itself.
 The user can check the `clickedImage` property on the ActionItem to check if the user clicked the full item or the image specifically!

+The `data` property is a free data-storage property that can be used to attach some context and can be accessed when dealing with the clicked item.

+The `textMarginRight` property can be set to force additional margin between the text and its adjecent right hand image.

 ## **Load the CSS!**
 Do not forget to load the rdropdown.css into your project (using a 'require' or other means)